luthor112/WinampEasyService/README.md

     * Double click to download and set a skin
     * Click "Keep current skin" to copy the last set skin from the current page to your Skins directory
         * This only works if you have Write rights to the directory
+* srv_steamimport: Import the soundtracks you downloaded on steam to the Local Library or into individual playlists!

 Common operation:
 * Downloaded files and saved credentials are stored in `System.IO.Path.GetTempPath()`